Dave Roberts (baseball manager): Los Angeles Dodgers (2016–present)

 In 2020, Roberts led the Dodgers to the playoffs once more.
 They swept the Milwaukee Brewers in the 2020 National League Wild Card Series and the San Diego Padres in the 2020 NLDS, both of which had modified schedules due to the COVID-19 pandemic.
 After coming back from a 3–1 deficit against the Atlanta Braves in the 2020 NLCS, the Dodgers defeated the Tampa Bay Rays in six games in the 2020 World Series.
 Roberts became the first African-American manager of a World Series-winning team since Cito Gaston and the first manager of Asian heritage to win the World Series.

 On March 25, 2022, Roberts signed a three-year contract extension with the Dodgers through the 2025 season.
 The Dodgers won 111 games in 2022, a mark only reached by four other teams in MLB history.
 It was the fourth time Roberts had a 100 win season, after doing it in 2017, 2019, and 2021.
 However, they lost in the 2022 National League Division Series to the San Diego Padres.
 This meant that the 2022 Dodgers had the most wins of a team to fail to win a postseason series in the division era.
-In the past three full seasons, the Dodgers won 100 games each time but only reached the NLCS once.
+In the past four full seasons, the Dodgers won 100 games each time but only reached the NLCS once.
+They repeated as NL West champions with 100 wins in 2023 but lost yet again in the NLDS, this time to the 84-win Arizona Diamondbacks in a straight three-game sweep where Arizona never trailed at any point in the series.
+It was the third season in a row that the Dodgers had lost a playoff series to a team that had at least 15 more losses than the Dodgers.

+In 2024, Roberts led the Dodgers to the National League pennant for the fourth time in his tenure as manager.
+In the World Series, the Dodgers defeated the American League champion New York Yankees in five games, securing his second and the franchise's eighth World Series title.

+In 2025, the Dodgers beat the Toronto Blue Jays in Game 7 in Toronto, 5–4, securing another World Series win for Roberts.

+On March 10, 2025, Roberts agreed to a new four-year contract extension with the Dodgers for $8 million per year, a new record for average annual value for a Major League manager.

 Managerial record

 Personal life

 Roberts married his high school girlfriend, Tricia, in 1997.
 They have two children, son Cole and daughter Emme.
-Cole currently plays baseball collegiately for Loyola Marymount University.
+Cole played college baseball for Loyola Marymount University and is currently in the Philadelphia Phillies minor league system.
 Roberts, along with former teammate Rich Aurilia and friends John and Noelle Micek, have been partners in Red Stitch Winery, based in Cardiff, California, since 2008.

 In March 2010, Roberts was diagnosed with Hodgkin's lymphoma.
 After receiving treatments for lymphoma, Roberts reported he received a clean bill of health in June 2011.

-Roberts is a Christian.
-Roberts spoke of his faith in 2016 by saying, "I stopped trying to be good enough and earn my way into heaven and accepted God’s gift of eternal life through His Son Jesus Christ in 1988.
-It wasn’t until just a few years ago, though, that I really understood how much God loved me in sending Jesus to die in my place and really started living for Him, putting Him first in my life, making Him Lord.
-My relationship with Christ is the most important thing in my life.
-Beyond the game of baseball, He gives me lasting joy, contentment and peace.
-That’s the great thing about allowing Jesus to become Lord–He really knows and wants what is best for my life."